Caravelli

-Caravelli (born Claude Vasori; 12 September 1930, Paris, France – 1 April 2019, Cannet, France) was a French orchestra leader, composer and arranger of orchestral music.
+Caravelli (born Claude Vasori; 12 September 1930 – 1 April 2019) was a French orchestra leader, composer and arranger of orchestral music.

 Biography

+He was born on 12 September 1930 in Paris.
 The son of an Italian father and a French mother, Vasori was initially instructed in music by his mother in piano and voicing/harmony at seven years old, and later, when he was thirteen he began to attend the Paris Conservatoire.
 At twenty he was professionally touring, accompanying singers on piano, and at 26 years old he started as an orchestra conductor.

-Vasori took his stage name in 1956 from the newly introduced twin-jet Caravelle from Caravelle Aerospatiale.
+Vasori took his stage name in 1956 from the newly introduced twin-jet Caravelle from Sud Aviation.
 This plane was the first jet created for the short-haul market.
 The first Caravelle entered service for Air France on May 9, 1959.
 He made it more Italianate in honor of his father's origins, changing the last letter: “CARAVELLI et son Violons Magiques/& his Magnificent Strings”.

 In 1959 with the help of the French jazz musician Ray Ventura, he obtained a contract to form his own orchestra oriented to popular music.
 He signed a contract with the French record label Versailles.
 His first album Dance Party was recorded.
-Under licenses these early recordings were released internationally (20th Century Records in the USA, Ariel in Argentina, Fermata in Brasil, and Discophon in Spain).
+Under licenses these early recordings were released internationally (20th Century Records in the USA, Ariel in Argentina, Fermata in Brazil, and Discophon in Spain).
 In 1962, he composed Et Satan conduit le bal original soundtrack under his real name, French film starred by young Catherine Deneuve.
 In 1963, he composed "Accroche-toi Caroline!" which was used by the BBC as the theme to the Vision On television series.

 The Versailles label was acquired by Columbia Records in 1964.
 The wider distribution of their product led to gold records in France, Japan, Israel and South America.
 In Brazil his first released CBS album was titled Voyage Musical, in Argentina Merci Cherie.

-With his orchestra he also made recordings with Maurice Chevalier and Charles Trenet (La mer/Beyond the sea) among other singers.
+With his orchestra he also made recordings with Maurice Chevalier and Charles Trenet (La mer/Beyond the Sea) among other singers.
 In 1970 he composed the music for the film L'Homme Qui Vient De La Nuit, starred by Ivan Rebroff, and in the same period recorded an album in USA.
 His first Japan Live Concert is recorded in 1972 by CBS.